Supporting your child's learning

 Support Your Child's Learning

 The research is conclusive.
 Children do better when their parents are engaged with learning at home.
-Alongside regular, on-going home-school communication, Parent Workshops and school Open Days, on this page, we aim to provide you with tools, suggestions and resources that will help you support your child's learning.
+Alongside regular, on-going home-school communication and Parent Workshops, on this page, we aim to provide you with tools, suggestions and resources that will help you support your child's learning.

 Parent’s active engagement with their children’s school and their learning is the most important long-term influence on academic success and behaviour.
 Bewick Bridge is committed to securing strong home school relationships to ensure this.
 Our school calendar will keep you up to date with what is ahead and we send weekly reminders via the Friday Newsletter.